-Issues with management was the largest response in the survey.
+Issues with management were the largest response in the survey.

-Overall, 45.83% of the staff cite poor management practice, unfair treatment, favouritism, office politics and abuse of power as the reason why they choose to leave their jobs.
+Overall, 45.83% of the staff cite poor management practices, unfair treatment, favouritism, office politics, and abuse of power as the reason why they choose to leave their jobs.

 It’s not just whether the boss spoke to them in a rude way, or didn’t show appreciation.
 The survey revealed it’s the more subtle undertones of the office that eroded them like water constantly dripping on a stone.